-Our business is organised into five (5) business units: Mobile, Consumer, Business, Supplies and Enterprise.
-We distribute a broad range of consumer and business technology products and also provide specialist sales support, logistics and supply chain services to customers across the consumer, B2B and enterprise markets from the world’s leading brands
+Our businessis organised into six business units: Digital, Mobile, Consumer, Business, Supplies and Enterprise.
+We distribute a broad range of consumer and business technology products and also provide specialist sales support, logistics and supply chain services to customers across the consumer, B2B and enterprise markets from our own brands as well as the world’s leading third party manufactured brands.

 The large majority of the products we sell are sourced from reputable suppliers who are based in the UK and the European Union.
 We also source a number of products from the following:

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.

 Conditions and treatment of workers in third party factories that supply Exertis and itssuppliers with technology products located in higher risk countries for slavery and poor working conditions and/or limited legal protections.

 Factory audits undertaken by our Quality team include an extensive range of questions designed to identify actual or potential violations of workers’ rights, human rights and local laws, including assessing the potential for modern slavery and people trafficking.

 Any factory not meeting the standards set out in our policies and procedures in this area (see further sections 5 and 6 below) automatically fail the audit.

 Wherever possible corrective actions will be agreed immediately with the factory to resolve the identified issues.Where this is not possible, we will not purchase products from the factory.